 Two keys come with the ATV.
 Keep the spare key in a safe place.
 An identifying number is stamped on each key.
 Use this number when ordering a replacement key.

 Ignition Switch

 The ignition switch has three positions.

-OFF position - All electrical circuits except the accessory plug are off.
+OFF position - All electrical circuits are off.
 The engine will not start.
 The key can be removed in this position.